sprince1204/data-processing/README.md

 Retail Orders Data Processing

 ## Introduction
 This project demonstrates the use of Python for data processing and database interactions.
-The dataset used is the `orders.csv` file from the Kaggle dataset `ankitbansal06/retail-orders`.

 ## Features
 - Download retail orders dataset from Kaggle.